Eligibility & Basic Requirements

 - Education - Minimum High School diploma or G.E.D.

 - Selective Service System – Applicants (males only) must be registered with the Selective Service System.

 - Military - Not required.
 However if military service has been performed, an honorable discharge or separation must have been obtained.
-Applicants who have an honorable discharge will have five points added to their overall test score.

 - Residency - Applicants must bear the expense of travel to Vermont for multiple stages in the hiring process.
 Vermont residency is required upon graduation from the academy.
 You must be a United States citizen to apply.

 - Driver's License- Must possess a valid motor vehicle license at the time of application, or be willing and eligible to obtain one.
 You must obtain a Vermont operator's license upon graduation from the Academy.

 - Physical Requirements - A mandatory physical assessment program is in place which encompasses the following areas – body fat, sit and reach, bench press, sit ups, push ups, and a 1.5 mile run.
 The minimum standards for this assessment are based on the 50th percentile for a candidate based on age and gender as developed by the Cooper Institute for Aerobic Research.
 View the requirements.